hibooboo2/docker-machine-ranch/README.md

         This flag cannot be used with -C -c -M or -M.

     -T | --validation-tests Run the validation tests.
-        This will use buildmaster to run the validation tests on the cluster.
+        This will use buildmaster to run the validation tests on the cluster in a container on the master.

 Example usage: